 LinkedIn recommendations are simply the remarks or comments given by a LinkedIn member to acknowledge business partners, colleagues, and students.

-Once you have already established these people in your network (that’s they’ve accepted your requests), you can first send them a direct message to welcome them in and tell them what the connection is about.
+Once you have already established these people in your network (that’s they’ve accepted your requests), you can first send them a direct message to welcome them in and to tell them what the connection is about.

 Go to your LinkedIn message tab and click the pen tool.